Factions in the Libertarian Party (United States): Radical Caucus

 The Radical Caucus (also known as LPRadicals) promotes more radical libertarian thought.
 It supports abolitionism of government functions and agencies instead of incremental changes to the status quo.
 The caucus was created in 2006 by members of the party unhappy with that year's party platform.
 It opposed Gary Johnson in the 2016 Libertarian Party presidential primaries.

 Libertarian Socialist Caucus

 The Libertarian Socialist Caucus (also known as the LSC) is a small, left-wing faction within the Libertarian Party.
-They seek to honor the NAP by getting the Libertarian Party to recognize economic exploitation as aggression that should be opposed by the Libertarian Party.

 Former caucuses

 Pragmatist Caucus

 The Pragmatist Caucus was a moderate faction long influential within the Libertarian Party.
 It was associated with the 2012 and 2016 presidential campaigns of Gary Johnson.
-It dissolved in 2022 due to a controversy caused by the Mises Caucus–controlled Libertarian Party of New Hampshire, which posted offensive messages on social media.
+It dissolved in 2022.
+This dissolution was partly due to a controversy caused by the Mises Caucus–controlled Libertarian Party of New Hampshire, which posted offensive messages on social media.